holymacaroni89/Music-Feelings-Annotation/SPECIFICATION.md

 ## 4. Development History

 The application was developed iteratively, building features in logical stages:
-1.  **Stage 1: Foundation**: The basic UI for profiles was created, and the AI was initially represented by a *simulated* model that generated plausible but random suggestions.
+1.  **Stage 1: Foundation**: The basic UI for profiles was created, and the AI was initially represented by a *simulated* model.
-2.  **Stage 2: Data Collection**: The logic was implemented to capture the user's annotations and store them as training data for their active profile.
+2.  **Stage 2: Data Collection**: Logic implemented to capture and store user annotations as training data.
-3.  **Stage 3: Personalization**: TensorFlow.js was integrated.
-The "Refine Profile" feature was built to train and apply the personal model, completing the two-tier AI architecture.
+3.  **Stage 3: Personalization**: TensorFlow.js integrated to train and apply the personal model, completing the two-tier AI architecture.
-4.  **Stage 4: Real AI Integration**: The simulated AI was replaced with a real-time call to the Google Gemini API, dramatically improving the quality of the base suggestions.
+4.  **Stage 4: Real AI Integration**: The simulated AI was replaced with a real-time call to the Google Gemini API.
 5.  **Stage 5: Lyrics & Metadata Automation**: Integrated the Genius API to allow users to search for and automatically import lyrics and song metadata.
-This included building a robust, user-friendly system for managing the required API key.
+6.  **Stage 6: Advanced Genius Integration & UX Overhaul**: Refactored the Genius feature into a robust, two-stage (search -> review/confirm) workflow.
+This involved new API calls (`/songs/:id`) and a major UI update to display rich metadata and community annotations, significantly improving the context provided to the Gemini model.
+7.  **Stage 7: Line-by-Line Annotation Fetching**: Enhanced the Genius service to query the `/referents` API endpoint, allowing the tool to fetch and merge detailed community annotations directly into the song lyrics for the ultimate level of AI context.
-6.  **Follow-up Enhancements**:
+8.  **Follow-up Enhancements**:
     -   Replaced blocking `prompt()` dialogs with a non-blocking `Modal` component.
     -   Fixed numerous UI/UX bugs in the `Timeline` component.
     -   Performed a major refactoring from a monolithic `App.tsx` into a clean, component- and hook-based architecture.